jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I've rejigged my blog to restart my 100DaysofCode challenge.
 The last one was a dud, really.
 I didn't last a week and even then I think I missed a day.

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

+### **Day 78**: Thursday January 10th 2018

+Most of the work today was strictly client based with HTML and CSS.
+But I did find the time to add a new project to the CSS folder of this repo.

 ### **Day 77**: Wednesday January 9th 2018